Open Enrollment

 Preparing for Open Enrollment

 The enrollment period is always a good time to review your current benefit selections, and your covered dependents, to make sure your benefits are meeting your needs.
-Whether you have to do anything during Open Enrollment depends on if you want to change any of your benefits:
+Whether you have to do anything during open enrollment depends on if you want to change any of your benefits:

 "I don’t want to change my benefits."